Plan Summary Menu

 Spouse Lifetime Pension

+Eligibility.
 Your surviving spouse receives this lifetime benefit if you are a married vested participant and die before retirement.

 Note: If you die after age 70, only the after retirement death benefits are payable, even if you don’t start drawing your retirement benefits before your death.